a0s21en5/DSA_with_C_Sharp/Day 2 - Arrays/Day 2 - Arrays.md

 - C# supports zero-based index values in an array.

+- Arrays are reference type variables.

+- An array declaration specifies the type of data that it can hold and an identifier.

+- declaring an array does not allocate memory to the array.

 ## Array Declaration and Initialization

 First Type: Array Declaration and Initialization